Business Ethics (film): Production

 Business Ethics had originally been made as a short film under the same title, then adapted into a full-length feature film.
 It was announced in 2016 that Larenz Tate would star as Zachery Cranston, and shooting of the film began in October 2016 in Toronto, Ontario.
 Actress Carolina Bartczak was originally intended to serve as a more prominent character and direct antagonist, but this was altered at some point during production; Bartczak still retained her role as character Amanda Dean.
 Actress Sarah Carter was chosen for the lead female character role, Veronica, in September 2016, while Gil Bellows and Julian Richings had already starred as their respective characters in the earlier short film prototype, and thus retained these roles in the feature film.

+The film was produced by Sanzhar Sultan, Innis Lake Entertainment and Skylight Picture Works.

 The film utilized mostly Ontario-based scenery for its backgrounds, while the colour purple was used as a reoccurring motif and symbol for ethical morality, appearing on Professor Wrightway's suit and as the color of the teddy bear plush that Veronica takes with her from her original job.
 According to Larenz Tate, who had aided in production with his two brothers, the Zachery character was interesting to him because the character defied stereotypes and was a complicated portrayal of a black man in a position of wealth and power: "He [Zachery] uses his intellect.
 He uses his wisdom.
 He uses his charisma and, that alone, attracted me to the character because we don’t get a chance to see a lot of Black men or Black folks represented in a very white collar corporate high level position", Tate stated in an interview for Bossip.
 "It’s some craaaazy stuff that goes on that he’s doing–all the things that when people watch this movie, you begin to question your own morality, would you, if you could, try to scheme really wealthy people.
 And they’re so disconnected, these wealthy people, some of these wealthy people are so disconnected.
 You always wonder if you had their money what you would do with it but how do you get to their money?
 You know, we don’t really get a chance to see those–we’re used to seeing some of the stereotypical things but this is a guy who is super smart and becomes very wealthy."

 Distribution

-Business Ethics saw a widescale release in October 2020 by distributor Fisher Park Media.
+Business Ethics released on premium streaming on October 23, 2020, from Fisher Park Media and TateMen Entertainment.

-Reception
+Accolades

 Business Ethics won Audience Choice Film Award at the 2019 Newark International Film Festival.